 MIT is directly responsible for all property in accordance with the agreement, including equipment in the possession of, or controlled by, a subcontractor.
 MIT must maintain and make available records as stipulated in the applicable regulations and must account for all sponsor property until relieved of accountability.
 Liability for loss, damage, or excessive use of property must be considered in accordance with the provisions of the agreement.

 Please review MIT equipment procedures and policies as you plan or manage your project.

 Additional restrictions may apply to technical data, encryption software, and other controlled information, as well as physical items, regardless of the value.
 See the export control website for more information.

 Before purchasing airfare with a sponsored account, the department must verify that the airline they plan to use can be charged to the sponsor.
 Some sponsors require that travel take place on country-specific carriers and have specific rules regarding class of service.
 Please check for restrictions prior to purchasing tickets.

 International wire payments

-The Accounts Payable office processes international wire payments in multiple currencies.
+VPF Accounts Payable processes international wire payments in multiple currencies.
 Please submit approved paper invoices for purchase order invoices or complete a Request for Payment Form for non-purchase order invoices.
 To request a wire transfer, you will need: